pen-to-squareGetting Started Guide

 Run the following command in the terminal to compile the contract:

-After success, you will see the compilation results in the artifacts folder.
+Upon success, you will see the compilation results in the artifacts folder.

 Step 4: Deploy to the WSCChain mainnet

-Write a deployment script
+Write the deployment script

 1. In the scripts folder, create deploy.js: